 My low mood persisted as I entered through the Day & Night building’s revolving door on Cannon Street.
 It was half seven, so I had arrived earlier than usual, but I’d had poor, restless sleep and was already awake when my alarm rang at half six.
 While part of me wasn’t looking forward to seeing William again so soon after my conversation with Aaron, I hoped his company would treat me to a few moments of forgetfulness.

-Five minutes past, I had finished my to-do list, so I got straight to working on the material that William had emailed me yesterday, and I was grateful for the mental escape.
+After writing my to-do list, I got straight to working on the material William had emailed me yesterday, and I was grateful for the mental escape.
 I did not want to face up to my feelings right now.
 They were scattered into a seemingly unsolvable mess while I wondered if I’d ever know Aaron again.

 Moments later, I heard the door open behind me.
 My fingers paused on my keyboard for a beat, but I didn’t turn to acknowledge him, as I was afraid that the sight of him would trigger my tears to return.